PhotonicGluon/isolate/README.md

 at the IOI Conference.
 Also, Isolate's [manual page](http://www.ucw.cz/moe/isolate.1.html) is available online.

-To compile Isolate, you need the headers for the libcap library (usually available in a libcap-dev package).
+To compile Isolate, you need docker to run the docker file.

-You may need `a2x` (found in [AsciiDoc](http://www.methods.co.nz/asciidoc/a2x.1.html)) for building manual.
-But if you only want the isolate binary, you can just run `make isolate`